anschoewe/testng-selenium-tests/README.md

 `docker build -t testng-selenium-tests .`

-# Run docker container in the background (interactive).
+# Run docker container in the foreground (interactive).
 The tests will be run automatically.
 The container is automatically deleted when finished running.

 `docker run --rm -it --name testng-selenium-tests testng-selenium-tests`